atsepkov/RapydScript/README.md

 Optional Arguments
 ------------------
-Like Python, Javascript allows optional arguments to be passed into a function.
+Like Python, JavaScript allows optional arguments to be passed into a function.
 Unlike Python, however, JavaScript doesn't assign default values to these, nor does it work well with optional arguments.
 If you forget to pass an argument, JavaScript will simply set the variable to undefined, and it's up to you to handle it.
 Should you forget about it, you'll probably pay the price later, when you use this variable in any sort of mathematical computation.
 By that time, you'll either end up with NaN (not a number), infinity, or some other weird value, causing an error a few hundred lines after the line responsible for causing it (good luck debugging it).
 Luckily, RapydScript allows sane optional arguments, similar to Python.
 The following function, for example, allows you to pass in a color for the background, or it will default to black (the format is r,g,b,a):

 	def setColor(color=[0,0,0,1]):
 		$('body').css('background', 'rgba('+','.join(color)+')')